Ordinarily, students are accepted into the program three times a year to begin their studies in the Fall, Spring or Summer semester.

 To be eligible, applicants must present:

-- Evidence of completion of a baccalaureate degree from an accredited institution of higher education with a minimum of 15 hours in psychology, counseling, or Marriage and Family Studies—and a GPA of 3.0.
+- Evidence of completion of a baccalaureate degree from an accredited institution of higher education with a minimum of 15 hours in psychology, marriage and family studies or counseling—and a GPA of 3.0.
 All transcripts of academic institutions attended should be submitted, particularly if credits were transferred.

 - Three letters of recommendation using the La Salle recommendation form.
 This should include a college professor who can assess the applicant's academic qualifications and abilities as well as a supervisor who can assess the applicant's professional qualifications, abilities, and motivation for enrolling in this program.